-Listening to Chris Evans talking about Mental Health Awareness Week on the radio this week got me thinking about mental health, and a recent conversation I’d had with my colleagues about what I’m going to dub ‘Creative Health’.
+Listening to Chris Evans talking about Mental Health Awareness Week on the radio recently got me thinking about mental health, and a conversation I’d had with my colleagues about what I’m going to dub ‘Creative Health’.

 Like Chris, I’m a keen runner, and for me running is the ultimate ‘headspace’ I need to manage both my mental health and hand in hand with that, my creative health – my ability to come up with creative, innovative, award-winning campaign ideas.